-The number of rows (records) is the sum of all rows stored across all your database in your SkyDesk Reports account. i.e., when you have 2 databases with 3 tables in each of them.
+The number of rows (records) is the sum of all rows stored across all your workspace in your SkyDesk Reports account. i.e., when you have 2 workspaces with 3 tables in each of them.
 And each table contains 10,000 rows.
 Then the total number of rows in your SkyDesk Reports account is calculated as 60,000 (10,000 rows * 6 tables).

 Please contact to SkyDesk Sales.
 We'll get back to you with a price quote.

 You can find more details about the various pricing plans at https://www.skydesk.jp/en/suites/sales/reports/plans.html